Brianstjames/cybersecurity-portfolio/2025-07-14 DayInReview.md

 Network Access Control (NAC) -

-- 802.1.x - is an IEEE standard dining how devices authenticate before gaining access to wired/wireless Local Area Network (LAN).
-It's core purpose is to prevent unauthorized devices from connecting to the network port (physical or wireless) until they prove their identity and meet security requirements.
+- 802.1.x - is an IEEE standard defining how devices authenticate before gaining access to wired/wireless Local Area Network (LAN).
+Its core purpose is to prevent unauthorized devices from connecting to the network port (physical or wireless) until they prove their identity and meet security requirements.
 It uses EAP (Extensible Authentication Protocol) for flexible credential exchange (EAP-TLS, PEAP, EAP-TTLS, etc.).

 Network Access Control (NAC)